 Kenworth has majorly grown since 1912 with annual revenue of 19.1 billion dollars.
 With an estimated 154,000+ trucks sold in 2015 and pushed out Peterbilt sightly.
 They have about a 14% market share.

 Kenworth has several models of trucks that can be converted to a dump truck.
 The Kenworth dump truck models are as followed: Kenworth T800 dump truck, Kenworth T880 dump truck, Kenworth W900 dump truck, Kenworth T370 dump truck, Kenworth T440 & T470 dump trucks.

 Freightliner is America’s most popular and best selling semi-trucks.
 They also make several models of severe and vocational dump trucks.

 Construction-industry professionals know the value of a quality, dependable, low-maintenance dump truck that can take on any task.
-Freightliner dump trucks are rigorously tested to ensure quality and longevity, increasing productivity on any job site and helping you get the job done on time and in the budget.
+Freightliner dump trucks are rigorously tested to ensure quality and longevity, increasing productivity on any job site and helping you get the job done on time and within budget.